SyncfusionExamples/blazor-datagrid-sorting-with-custom-adaptor/README.md

-# blazor-datagrid-sorting-with-custom-adaptor
+# Blazor DataGrid - Sorting with Custom Adaptor

-This sample is to demonstrate on how to perform sorting operation in grid while using CustomAdaptor
+This sample explains about how to perform the sorting operation in Blazor DataGrid while using CustomAdaptor.

+## Prerequisites

+* Visual Studio 2022

+## How to run the project

+* Checkout this project to a location in your disk.
+* Open the solution file using the Visual Studio 2022.
+* Restore the NuGet packages by rebuilding the solution.
+* Run the project.